Y-Xiang-hub/Y-Xiang-hub.github.io/_pages/about.md

   - /about.html
 ---

-My research interests include blockchain, security, data mining, and artificial intelligence.
+My research interests include blockchain, security, and artificial intelligence.
 For communication, do not hesitate to get in touch with me at <u>yuexin.xiang@cug.edu.cn</u>.

 Education
 ======